2023-2024 Self-Study for the Middle States Commission on Higher Education

 Brian Terrill, Director of E-Learning

-Co-Chairs, Standard V: Educational Effectiveness
+Co-Chairs, Standard V: Educational Effectiveness Assessment

-Nicole Deutsch, Director of Assessment
+Nicole Deutsch, Director, Assessment

 Co-Chairs, Standard VI: Planning, Resources and Institutional Improvement